Brightline High-Speed Rail System Could Make A Stop At Walt Disney World

 With the expansion in Florida, there could end up being that stop right at Walt Disney World.
 Brightline showed investors a map with hopes of enticing them, and it featured a “Future Station” stop with the label of “Disney” right next to it.

-This entire thing is not confirmed as there would still need to be a lot of additional work to get it done.
+This entire thing is not confirmed, as there would still need to be a lot of additional work to get it done.
 That work includes Disney approving the train station stop from Brightline/Virgin Trains, and it’s something they haven’t been open to in the past.

 Brightline/Virgin Trains USA knows that the high-speed rail system moving throughout Florida will likely continue and expand even more.
-Getting the route to Tampa is a huge step in making the tracks force forward into Central Florida, but a stop at Walt Disney World?
-If the approval comes through and that does end up happening, it could be a major transportation game-changer for both locals and tourists.
+If the approval comes through, it could be a major transportation game-changer for both locals and tourists.